What is a business plan?

-- When establishing a new business: The plan is use to establish the right steps to starting a new business, including what you need to do, what resources will be required, and what you expect to happen.
+When establishing a new business: The plan is used to establish the right steps to starting a new business, including what you need to do, what resources will be required, and what you expect to happen.

-- Grow your existing business: Help establish strategy and allocate resources according to strategic priority.
+Grow your existing business: Help establish a strategy and allocate resources according to strategic priority.

-- A map for the future: Business plan gives a detailed description of all that needs to be done in order to get to the set destination.
-There is sequence in activities.
+A map for the future: Business plan gives a detailed description of all that needs to be done in order to get to the set destination.
+There is a sequence of activities.

-- The business plan shows strategic ways to market the product or service being offered.
-It enables analyse the market which in turn help set up strategies on how to induce demand.
+The business plan shows strategic ways to market the product or service being offered: It enables analyzing the market which in turn helps set up strategies on how to induce demand.

-- A guide for decision making.
-A business plan can prevent you from making a hasty decision that leads you astray.
-This avoid time and resource wastage.
+A guide for decision making: A business plan can prevent you from making a hasty decision that leads you astray.
+This helps to avoid time and resource wastage.

-- Recruitment: A business plan helps you identify the employees’ requirement hence enable fill the gaps.
+Recruitment: A business plan helps you identify the employees’ requirements hence enabling fill the gaps.

-- Manage Company: A business plan conveys the organizational structure of your business, including titles of directors or officers and their individual duties.
-This enable everyone to have their targets outlined properly.
+Manage Company: A business plan conveys the organizational structure of your business, including titles of directors or officers and their individual duties.
+This enables everyone to have their targets outlined properly.

-- Help manage bootstrapping financing: Help start-up a business from scratch and building it up with minimal outside investment and finances.
+Help manage bootstrapping financing: Help start-up a business from scratch and build it up with minimal outside investment and finances.

-- Sell your business.
-Usually the business plan is a very important part of selling the business.
+Sell your business: Usually, a business plan is a very important part of selling the business.
 Help buyers understand what you have, what it’s worth and why they should it over it.